Libya–Vietnam relations: After Libyan civil war

 Due to the impact of the Libyan civil war, the overthrow of the Gaddafi regime led to the overlap in diplomatic relations between Libya and Vietnam, almost freezing even though the Hanoi government had acknowledged the new government in Libya.
 Currently, the relations between Libya and Vietnam are relatively warm, and there is good cooperation between the current Libyan transitional government and the Vietnamese government in various political and economic fields.

+Currently, the relations between Libya and Vietnam is relatively warm, and There is a good cooperation between the current Libyan transitional government and the Vietnamese government in various political and economic fields, and signing an economic agreements in 2025.